OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 But what are they exactly?
 How do they work?
 Why should you use them?
 And how do they differ from related services?

-Worry not!
-This blog explains everything beginners need to know about containers.
+This post explains everything beginners need to know about containers.

 ## Containers in a nutshell